-Significant progress has been made with the SoLID simulation, which has allowed realistic performance studies of the core measurements and other important issues, taking advantage of the new GEMC development.
+Significant progress has been made with the 5simulation, which has allowed for realistic performance studies of the core measurements.
 The simulation of each individual subsystem has been developed by different groups using the same framework, and then all subsystems are combined into the whole SoLID simulation without any code change at run time.
 We can also choose to turn off a subsystem or replace it with a different version in the whole simulation for testing.